Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Introduction

-The reduced LM approach addresses the dimensional reduction of the functional space of Lagrange multipliers.
-Namely, under the assumption of slender (cylindrical) vessels with mostly one-dimensional dynamics, the centerline is considered as a representative lower dimensional manifold, and the dimension reduction is achieved by approximating the (infinite-dimensional) space of Lagrange multipliers on the two-dimensional vessel boundary with a collection of infinite dimensional Fourier modes on the one-dimensional center-line of the vessel.
+The model proposed in this work builds on the \textit{reduced} Lagrange multipliers framework recently described by Heltai \& Zunino\cite{LHPZ}, which addresses the systematic construction of dimensionality reduction operators that satisfy the inf-sup condition for constraints for scalar diffusion problems.
+This approach uses weighted extension and restriction operators for slender domains, leveraging suitable projections onto lower-dimensional manifolds to build reduced infinite-dimensional spaces for the Lagrange multiplier, ensuring controlled approximation properties and enhanced computational efficiency.
+Namely, under the assumption of slender (cylindrical) vessels with mostly one-dimensional dynamics, the centerline of the vessels is considered as a representative lower dimensional manifold, and the dimension reduction is achieved by approximating the space of Lagrange multipliers on the two-dimensional vessel boundary with a collection of infinite dimensional Fourier modes on the \textit{one-dimensional} center-line of the vessel.

-Other alternatives for applying model-oder reduction in the context of multiscale and mixed-dimensional modeling have been described, for example, in \cite{abdulle-2012}, in which a reduced-basis approach at the macroscale has been employed to reduce the number of required solutions at the microscale.
-The predominance of the one-dimensional dynamics was also exploited for the definition of a hierarchical model reduction \cite{aletti-etal-2018,lupopasini-perotto-2021} to efficiently compute the flow in long pipes, reducing the dimensionality of the orthogonal dimensions.
-A possible application of Localized Orthogonal Decomposition methods (LOD) to mixed-dimensional problems and to LM has been recently proposed in \cite{altmann-verfuert-2021} for the coupling of bulk (2D) and surface (1D) problems, considering the numerical homogenization of the dynamics on the one-dimensional manifold and enforcing the resulting interface conditions with LM.

-The contribution of this work is twofold.
-First, we extend of the approach of \cite{LHPZ} to the case of multiscale elasticity.
-In particular, we show that the reduced Lagrange multipliers framework provides a natural way to handle the local deformation boundary condition and extend the stability analysis of \cite{LHPZ} to this case.
-Focusing on the case of axis-symmetric boundary conditions (deformation along the normal direction) we discuss the reduced-order formulation from the theoretical and practical points of view and present detailed numerical validation in different examples.
-Next, we perform computational studies to discuss and investigate the implication of the proposed method for in silico tissue modeling, for the application in the context of numerical upscaling techniques, and for the solution of multiscale inverse problems for the estimation of tissue properties.